kamax-matrix/mxisd/docs/threepids/session/session.md

 ## Overview
-When adding an email, a phone number or any other kind of 3PID (Third-Party Identifier) in a Matrix client, the identity server is called to validate the 3PID.
+When adding an email, a phone number or any other kind of 3PID (Third-Party Identifier) in a Matrix client, the identity server is contacted to validate the 3PID.

 Once this 3PID is validated, the Homeserver will publish the user Matrix ID on the Identity Server and add this 3PID to the Matrix account which initiated the request.